Sheena Rijwani

 Image by Keith Johnston from Pixabay

-But all of them are not at the same stage of the buying journey, nor do they have similar needs.
-Therefore, when you send that same email to all, many of them just don’t respond.
+However, they are not all at the same stage of the buying journey or have similar needs.
+Therefore, when you send that same email to all, many don’t respond.

 You need to segment your list and form homogenous clusters of leads.